resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 One other command that you need to know is `cd`. `cd` is shorthand for **c**hange working **d**irectory.

+>  (Demonstrate cd, noting that '/' is the directory separator and that there is tab completion)

 In this exercise change your working directory to the one in which you saved your key file.
 The `ls` command should show the key file if you are successful.

+Windows users: prefix `/cygdrive/c/` to the directory that you saved your key file in...

 As ever, hold up a Green card when you're done
 And a Red card if you need help.

 But the main advantage for us is that your terminal program can also be used to connect to another computer.